 Action Research Toolkit

 An Action Research Toolkit was developed as part of the original PERFORM project.
 Its purpose was to explain the process that was followed and to provide tools and tips for those who want to pursue a similar process or project.
-The full toolkit is below while an explanation of how it can used can be read here.
+The full toolkit is below.
 An updated version of the toolkit is being tested in the PERFORM2Scale project and will eventually be made available.

 The toolkit was divided into five sections: Introductory tools, Situation analysis tools, Planning tools, Observation tools and Reflection tools.
 They are all explained and available for download below.